Warrior109/slaxtract/README.md

 # slaxtract
-*Easily dump usernames, first/last names, and email addresses from Slack*
+*Easily extract usernames, first/last names, and email addresses from Slack*

 Set the environment variable `slack_api_token`.
 You can get this from Slack's [web API page](https://api.slack.com/web).
 The API token you use will determine which Slack organization you download info from.